se-edu/learningresources/contents/ruby/Rails.md

 #### Learning Curve

 Rails' tendency to do things "automagically" can also be very confusing to new users, who might be more used to configuring routes and directory structures themselves.
-Furthermore, it becomes much harder to go from using Rails to a different framework, as the lack of conventions means you will have to learn some new topics to be proficient.
+Furthermore, it becomes much harder to go from using Rails to a different framework, as the lack of conventions in other frameworks means you will have to learn some new topics to be proficient.
 You also have to learn the Ruby language, and it might be harder considering that most front-end applications are in JavaScript and its variants, and you will have to juggle multiple languages while you develop your application.

 ## Getting Started